RCM Software Support

 The SSL Certificates Technical Note explains how to create a local LAN-based private certificate authority for RCM products.
 When using HTTPS, CA-signed certificates (whether from a public CA or a private CA) improves both security and the user experience with modern browsers.
 (21 pages)

-RCM Tools
+RCM Simulator

 You may find the RCM Simulator (p/n MES 802) a useful tool for the development of PDU control and provisioning scripts.
 Having a simulator means this work can be done without taking a PDU out of commission, without a full-sized PDU occupying the developer’s workspace, or even for evaluation.

 The Serial to USB cable can be ordered from Marway (p/n 311118-000), or from any cable supplier of your choice.
 Even though it uses an RJ45, this is not an Ethernet port.
 To find your own source, do a web search for “cisco compatible console USB to RJ45 cable” and you should find multiple options.
 If you need to use a DB-9 port instead of USB, you will need a Cisco 72-3383-01 compatible cable.
-These cables have RJ45 on one end and DB-9 on the other end.
-Wiring details are shown in the User Guide • Getting Started chapter.
+These cables have RJ45 on one end with DB-9 on the other end.
+Wiring details are shown in the “User Guide • Getting Started” chapter.

 Locating the Software Version